YamanAlo/Stroke-Prediction-model/README.md

 you have to install all the libraries below from your terminal to be able to run the code successfully:

-$ pip install --file requirements.txt
+$ pip install -r requirements.txt

 ## Features